severinlindenmann/segmentation-of-streets-and-cars/readme.md

 ## Approaches

 The primary approach involves leveraging PyTorch and employing the fcn_resnet101 base model for transfer learning.
 Customizing it with our dataset enables us to establish weights.
 Additionally, we've developed a tailored segnet model using the Cityscapes dataset, combining gtFine and leftImg8bit datasets accessible at [Cityscapes Dataset](https://www.cityscapes-dataset.com/).
 The training with fcn_resnet101 is a really long procedure.
 So as a second aproach we tried a U-Net, specific a SegNet.
+Implementing a SegNet contains basically an encoder and a decoder.
+In this architecture there are some skip-connections to save the important weights from the encoder to the decoder.

 ![PNG](https://github.com/swisscenturion/segmentation-of-streets-and-cars/blob/main/images/UNET_encoder.png)
 ![PNG](https://github.com/swisscenturion/segmentation-of-streets-and-cars/blob/main/images/UNET_decoder.png)

+With this architecture there are some advantages towards the common Convolutional Neural Networks:

+- no fully convolutional layers
+  - less parameters
+  - less runtime
+  - local informations are maintained

+- weighted loss function
+  - more weights for closely linked objects
+  - the background of closely linked objects could be segmented better

+- robustness through data expansion
+  - spatial distortion of the image rotated or crompressed
+  - the shape of the objects is essentially retained

 ## Training Details